jmelnick101/AlentiginosusRhizobia/README.md

 Symbiosis genes were occasionaly missing from annotations, so they were extracted directly from the metagenomes by annotating them with Kofamscan.
 The code for that can be found at https://github.com/jpod1010/nodule_metagenomics.

-Genes were located in Kofamscan and matched to proteins using the code in the getGene.py file on this repository.
+Genes were located in Kofamscan and matched to proteins using the code in the `getGene.py` file on this repository.

 I excluded 19-73C due to it containing a mix of Rhizobium and Mesorhizobium, 19-9A because it was Sinorhizobium, 19-39C due to being low quality, the old runs of 19-77J, and 19-41A due to it not detecting nifH even though it detected nodA and nodB.
 I also later removed the "19" from all names.

+Core genes were present in the regular annotations, so a simpler script to get those from Prokka can be found in the `getNucGenesFromProkka.py` file.

 ## Alignment